pydanny/pydanny-v2/_posts/posts2020/recap-2019-resolutions-2020.md

 ### I Ate Coconut

 For most of my life I've been allergic to coconut.
-In the past few years eating coconut been less of an issue for me.
-As of the my trip to Ghana in August of 2019 the allergy is gone.
+In the past few years eating coconut has been less of an issue for me.
+As of my trip to Ghana in August of 2019 the allergy is gone.
 I'm excited, this opens up a whole new world of food possibilities.

 ### I Like Static Typing